Makkal Needhi Maiam: 2019 Lok Sabha Election

-For 2019 Indian general election he declared to contest on 40 seats included 39 of Tamil Nadu and 1 of Puducherry.
+For the 2019 Indian general election he declared to contest on 40 seats included 39 of Tamil Nadu and 1 of Puducherry.

 Initially, there was speculation that Kamal Haasan could ally with the Congress after the state Congress chief had hinted at it.
 A few days ago, a lesser known Republican Party of India had forged an alliance with the MNM.

 Releasing the party manifesto and the second list of candidates of his Makkal Needhi Maiam or MNM at a function in Coimbatore, Mr Haasan said, "All candidates are my faces.
 I am proud being the chariot puller than being in the chariot".